Brooks denies phone-hacking cover-up at Murdoch's UK arm

 Prosecutor Edis put it to her it might be going well "if you thought there had been an agreement ... without anyone else being dragged into it".

-Coulson is also on trial, facing conspiracy to hack phones and authorizing illegal payments, charges he denies.
+Coulson is also on trial, facing conspiracy to hack phones and authorising illegal payments, charges he denies.

 Later, Brooks admitted News International had paid high-profile publicist Max Clifford, one of the named victims, 1 million pounds as part of a deal in 2010 to stop his lawyers forcing Mulcaire to reveal who had instructed him on the News of the World.